 According to the Specialty Coffee Association (SCAA), it takes about 8.25 grams of coffee to brew up a 6 fluid ounce (180ml) coffee.

-Now that we know the ratio let’s convert that into the number of coffee beans.
+Now that we know the ratio, let’s convert that into the number of coffee beans.
 A coffee bean usually weighs around .12 to .17 grams.
-Many factors may contribute to the difference in weight, such as roasting, size, and all.
+Many factors may contribute to the difference in weight, such as roasting, size, and bean variety.

 Let’s take the middle range and assume a coffee bean is around .15 grams.
 To have 8.25 grams of coffee, you will need around 55 coffee beans.